Japan’s Pension Refund for Foreigners in 2026

 • You have never received a pension payout (including disability allowance).

-It’s important to view Japan’s pension refund for foreigners as an early lump-sum retirement benefit for people leaving Japan, as u/starkimpossibility mentioned.
+It’s important to view Japan’s pension refund for foreigners as an early lump-sum retirement benefit for people leaving Japan.
 Since you haven’t contributed enough to receive full Japanese pension benefits, you'll still receive a portion you are owed.

 Note: If you qualify for Japan's old-age pension program (10 years or more of paid pension premiums) and receive a lump-sum withdrawal payment, all periods before your claim will no longer count to your pension enrollment period.